-We can help!
-As an educator, you may be able to have all or part of your federal student loans forgiven!
+As an educator, you may be able to have part, or all, of your federal student loans forgiven.
+The NEA Student Loan Forgiveness Navigator can help you find and apply for money-saving programs.

 how it helps